Noteworthy Traits

 VRM

-A VRM stands for Virtual Reality Modeling and is an easy to use format for 3d characters.
-If you include a VRM in your metadata, holders will have an avatar that represents the track in virtual worlds.
+A VRM is a file type for 3d characters that stands for "Virtual Reality Modeling" file.
+If you include a VRM in your metadata, holders will have an avatar they can use in virtual worlds.

 You can also add your VRM to the music visualizer and watch your VRM dance with all the wizards.